cyberrangecz/frontend-training-agenda/README.md

-# KYPO Training Agenda
+# CyberRangeᶜᶻ Platform Training Agenda

-KYPO Training Agenda is a library containing components and services to design, organize and play training.
+Training Agenda is a library containing components and services to design, organize and play training.
-It is developed as a frontend of [KYPO Training service](https://gitlab.ics.muni.cz/kypo-crp/backend-java/kypo-training)
+It is developed as a frontend of [Training service](https://github.com/cyberrangecz/backend-training)

 The library follows smart-dumb architecture.
 Smart components are exported from the library, and you can use them at your will.
 The project contains example implementation with lazy loading modules which you can use as an inspiration.
 You can modify the behaviour of components by implementing abstract service class and injecting it through Angular dependency injection.

-## Prerequisites

-To use the library you need to have installed:

-* NPM with access to [KYPO registry](https://projects.ics.muni.cz/projects/kbase/knowledgebase/articles/153)

 ## Features